sebnitu/vrembem/docs/_packages/grid.md

 ## span

-Set the width, max-width and flex basis on a column set using the `span` utility.
-Span widths are based on a column set based on the `$span-columns` variable.
-There are a number of options available:
+Set the flex-basis, width and max-width on an element using the `span` module.
+Span column widths are built from the `$span-columns` variable.
+Breakpoint keys are built from the [`$breakpoints`](#breakpoints) variable map.
+These are the available variants:

-- `span-[col]-[breakpoint]` - Sets the number of columns an element should span with an optional breakpoint condition.
+- `span-[col]-[key]` - Sets the number of columns an element should span with an optional breakpoint condition.
-- `span-auto-[breakpoint]` - Sets an elements width to `auto` with an optional breakpoint condition.
+- `span-auto-[key]` - Sets an elements width to `auto` with an optional breakpoint condition.
-- `span-full-[breakpoint]` - Sets an elements width to `100%` with an optional breakpoint condition.
+- `span-full-[key]` - Sets an elements width to `100%` with an optional breakpoint condition.

 <div class="scroll-box">
   <table class="table table_style_bordered table_zebra table_hover table_responsive_lg">